aws-samples/aws-do-eks/README.md

 ## Overview
 As described in the [Amazon EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html), creating an EKS cluster can be done using [eksctl](https://eksctl.io/usage/creating-and-managing-clusters/), the [AWS console](https://console.aws.amazon.com/eks/home#/clusters), or the [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
-There are also [other options](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest), however typically each tool has a learning curve and requires some proficiency.
+[Terraform](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) can also be used to create and manage your EKS infrastructure.
+Regardless of your choice, each of these tools has its specifics and requires learning.
-The Do framework strives to simplify DevOps and MLOps tasks by automating complex operations into intuitive action scripts.
-For example, instead of running an eksctl command with several command line arguments to create an EKS cluster, aws-do-eks provides an `eks-create.sh` script which wraps a collection of tools including eksctl and provides the end user with a simplified and intuitive experience.
+The [do-framework](https://bit.ly/do-framework) strives to simplify DevOps and MLOps tasks by automating complex operations into intuitive action scripts.
+For example, instead of running an `eksctl` command with several command line arguments to create an EKS cluster, [aws-do-eks](https://bit.ly/do-eks) provides an `eks-create.sh` script which wraps any of the supported tools including eksctl or terraform and provides a simplified and intuitive user experience.
 The only prerequisite needed to build and run this project is [Docker](https://docs.docker.com/get-docker/).
-The main use case of this project is to specify a desired cluster configuration, then create or manage the EKS cluster by executing a script.
+The main use case of this project is to specify a desired cluster configuration, then create or manage the EKS cluster by executing the corresponding script.
 This process is described in further detail below.

 ## Configure
+Configuration items are located in three configuration files at the project, container, and cluster level.

-All necessary configuration items are centralized in two configuration files.
-The [`.env`](.env) file in the project's root contains all project-specific items and is used when building and running the project container.
-The [`wd/conf/eks.conf`](wd/conf/eks.conf) file contains all EKS specific configuration items and is used when running the action scripts to create, scale, or delete your EKS cluster.
+The [`.env`](.env) file in the project's root contains all project-level settings and is used when building and running the `aws-do-eks` project.
+To edit this configuration, execute the [`./config.sh`](config.sh) script, or simply open the [`.env`](.env) file in your favorite editor.

+The [`conf/env.conf`](wd/conf/env.conf) file has container environment settings and is used by the scripts that create, update, or delete your EKS cluster.
+The most important settings in this file are the implementation of cluster tooling (`IMPL`) (eksctl, terraform, etc) and the path to your cluster configuration (`CONF`).
+To edit this file, execute [`./env-config.sh`](env-config.sh) or open [`conf/env.conf`](wd/conf/env.conf) in your favorite editor.
+By default the environment is configured to use `impl/eksctl/yaml` as implementation and `conf/eksctl/yaml/eks.yaml` as cluster configuration.
+If you prefer to use [Terraform](https://www.terraform.io/use-cases/infrastructure-as-code) instead of [eksctl](https://eksctl.io), set `IMPL` to `impl/terraform` and `CONF` to the `variables.tf` file of your terraform template (e.g. [conf/terraform/eks/variables.tf](wd/conf/terraform/eks/variables.tf)).
+If you prefer to use [eksctl](https://eksctl.io) with a properties-style environment configuration file, set `IMPL` to `impl/eksctl/env` and CONF to the path of your configuration file (e.g. [conf/eksctl/env/eks.conf](wd/conf/eksctl/env/eks.conf)).
 Heterogeneous clusters are supported.
+For example, in [`eks.conf`](wd/conf/eksctl/env/eks.conf)  you can specify the list of nodegroups to be added to the cluster and their scale.
+Following the same pattern this project can be extended to support other toolsets for creation and management of EKS infrastructure (e.g. [CDK](https://aws.amazon.com/cdk/)).

+The cluster-level configuration is stored in the location, specified by you in the `CONF` variable.
+Typically this is in a subdirectory of the [conf/](wd/conf) directory.
+The project comes with a collection of pre-configured clusters that can be used immediately, or you can use the provided examples as a template and create your own cluster configuration.

-In `eks.conf` you can specify the list of nodegroups to be added to the cluster and at what scale.
-AWS Credentials can be configured at the instance level through an instance role or injected into the container that runs aws-do-eks using volume or secrets mounting.
+AWS Credentials can be configured at the instance level through an instance role or injected into the `aws-do-eks` container using volume or secrets mounting.
 To configure credentials, run aws configure.
-Credentials you configure on the host will be mounted into the aws-do-eks container according to the VOL_MAP setting in `.env`.
+Credentials you configure on the host will be mounted into the `aws-do-eks` container according to the `VOL_MAP` setting in [`.env`](.env).
-Alternatively to [`eks.conf`](wd/conf/eks.conf) you may use a cluster manifest file [`wd/conf/eks.yaml`](wd/conf/eks.yaml).
-To use the manifest file instead of `eks.conf`, set the [`CONFIG` variable in eks.conf](/wd/conf/eks.conf#L16) to `yaml` instead of `conf`.
-The advantage of using a manifest file for defining the cluster is that it supports advanced options, which are not available through `eksctl`.
-For example, enabling of EFA networking is only supported via the manifest file.
-All supported options in the manifest are documented in the [`eks.yaml` schema](https://eksctl.io/usage/schema/).

 ## Build
 This project follows the [Depend on Docker](https://github.com/iankoulski/depend-on-docker) template to build a container including all needed tools and utilities for creation and management of your EKS clusters.
 Please execute the [`./build.sh`](./build.sh) script to create the `aws-do-eks` container image.
 If desired, the image name or registry address can be modified in the project configuration file [`.env`](.env).